 Effective planning is more important now than ever.
-With busier fixture lists, ever-increasing pressure to maximise every minute of staff/player available time, and most testing and protocols than ever – now is the time to consider best practice in whole team planning.
+With busier fixture lists, ever-increasing pressure to maximise every minute of staff/player available time, and most testing and protocols than ever – now is the time to consider best practices in whole team planning.
 From organising first-team training sessions that include a few promising youth players, to making sure players can book and adjust physio sessions in a way that is time effective, to making sure that all stakeholders are informed about key changes to the schedule in a timely and fool-proof way – there are always better ways to plan.

 For the conference, we’ve got some great industry experts together to discuss their experience, methods and tools used in their pursuit of excellence.
 Headlining the event will be World Rugby Director of Rugby and High Performance, and former Ireland Head Coach, Joe Schmidt.